gabussieres/pinterest-clone/README.md

 1. Deploying the API to a server

-I would distribute the service over 2 ECS clusters (in case one goes down).
+Currently working on deploying to heroku.
+Realistically, I would distribute the service over 2 ECS clusters (in case one goes down).
 However, I am interested in learning how to leverage EKS (Kubernetes) to manage microservices.

 - Note: Since the API is not hosted, the frontend implementation for deleting pins required a workaround, since delete operations cannot be performed without CORS.
 Therefore, the DELETE method for pins was temporarily converted into a GET.